 - Bedsores and infections

 - Wrongful death

-Nursing home misconduct can be dangerous for a senior citizen physically and psychologically.
+Nursing home misconduct in White Plains can be dangerous for a senior citizen physically and psychologically.
 Living with abuse can lead to overall health declines, life-changing injuries, lost quality of life, loss of the will to live and wrongful death.
 It is up to you as a relative to check in on your loved one often at a nursing home in Dutchess County.
 If you notice any potential signs of abuse or neglect, act immediately to protect your loved one.

 What Are Bedsores?

 If you find out that your loved one has a bedsore during a stay at a nursing home in Dutchess County, this may be a sign of neglect or abuse by nursing home staff members.
 Bedsores are almost always preventable.
 They happen due to a buildup of pressure against one part of the body, such as the back, shoulder blades, hips or heels of the feet.

 A nursing home staff member can prevent this buildup of pressure by regularly moving, rotating or exercising a nursing home resident who is immobile.
 Negligently skipping rotations or neglecting a nursing home resident who is confined to a wheelchair or bed could lead to bedsores.
 Thus, a bedsore can be a sign of nursing home abuse or neglect.
 Once bedsores arise they can become deadly if not timely and properly treated.

 Contact an Attorney for Nursing Home Abuse in New York

 If you suspect nursing home mistreatment, remove your loved one from the nursing home and take him or her to a safe place.
 Report your concerns to the nursing home as well as the authorities.
 You can also report the nursing home to New York’s Ombudsman Program.
 Then, contact an attorney right away to discuss your loved ones’ rights.